clb21565/mobileOG-db/README.md

 3. Merge dataframe with mobileOG metadata
 4. Calculate contig-element purity and choose cut-off value. _in my experience, values of 0.75 or greater are generally reliable, but follow-up is crucial to confirm the classification_

-Contig classifications are now ready for subsequent analysis.

 ## Acknowledgements